Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems

 The prediction of the output $(y_1)$ corresponding to the current density is more sensitive to the known inputs than to the observed ones.
-The reverse phenomenon happens to $y_2$ and $y_3$, respectively.
-Moreover, the weight of $u(\omega, t)$ and that of the observed outputs remain the same for $y_2$ and $y_3$.
-This information is not detectable via the original TFT, highlighting an advantage of the proposed iSTFT framework.
-For the Lorenz-63 model, there are no parameters and no external input.
-We only consider the dynamics changing with random initial conditions.
-When training iSTFT for this example, we take the initial conditions as the only observed outputs in the data set.
+The reverse phenomenon happens to $y_2$ and $y_3$.
+Moreover, for both $y_2$ and $y_3$, the relative contributions of the external input $u(\omega, t)$ and the observed outputs remain unchanged.
+Such insights cannot be detected by the original TFT model, highlighting an advantage of the proposed SE-TFT framework.
+For the Lorenz–63 model, no parameters and no external inputs are involved in the numerical tests.
+Accordingly, we only consider the dynamics changing with random initial conditions.
+When training SE-TFT for this example, we take the initial conditions as the only observed outputs in the data set.
 As a result, the importance weights are reduced to a single importance weight related to the observed outputs, which is always $1.0$.